ZhaoJ9014/face.evoLVe/README.md

 ## License

-The code of InsightFace is released under the MIT License.
+The code of face.evoLVe is released under the MIT License.